Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 ```

 `ScannedActionsSubject` comes from `@ngrx/store` and it is a `Subject`(thus, an `Observable`) that emits whenever actions are dispatched, but only **after** the **state changes** have been **handled**.
-So, when an action is dispatched(`Store.dispatch()`), the `State` entity will first update the application state depending on that action and the current state, with the help of the reducers and then it will push that `action` into an **actions stream**, created by `ScannedActionsSubject`.
+So, when an action is dispatched(`Store.dispatch()`), the `State` entity will first update the application state depending on that action and the current state with the help of the reducers, then it will push that `action` into an **actions stream**, created by `ScannedActionsSubject`.

 ```ts
 // State